GSA/search-gov-website/_posts/2021-08-19-display-overview.md

 ---

 ***Did you know?***  Searchers may narrow results by time period for any [RSS]({{ site.baseurl }}/manual/rss.html) feeds.
 See, for example, results for a [search on *space* narrowed to press releases in the last week on NASA.gov](https://nasasearch.nasa.gov/search/news?affiliate=nasa&channel=1618&query=space&sort_by=date&tbs=w).

-***Did you know?***  For any of your [RSS]({{ site.baseurl }}/manual/rss.html) feeds that you've extended with a contributor, publisher, or subject [Dublin Core](http://dublincore.org/documents/dcmi-terms/){% external_link %} property, searchers may narrow results by the three facets.
-We'll display "Contributor," "Publisher," and "Subject" as the default names.
-Email us at <search@support.digitalgov.gov> to if you want to customize these display names.